ANOINTING OF THE SICK

 To be able for the priest to minister to anyone who is sick and needs an anointing, we recommend that you call our emergency numbers : 1-951-999-1796 or 1-951-999-1807.

-For Pastoral Care to the sick in the hospital, homecare, or home bounds, or if you would like to volunteer to Minister to Care for our Sick brothers and sisters, Fr.
-Dominic Vu would be happy to help and welcome you.
+For Pastoral Care to the sick in the hospital, homecare, or home bounds, or if you would like to volunteer to Minister to Care for our Sick brothers and sisters, please call the Parish Office and we would be happy to help and welcome you.